 Please give Michelle from the Crazy Elephant a warm welcome!
 She is one of my EtsyKids Team friends and she has some really cute things to offer that promise to lessen your carbon footprint!

-What do you make and what was/is the inspiration for your shop?
-I focus on items that help your family to be more evironmentally friendly.
-I started with making items for myself and my son and it led
+inspiration for your shop?
+I focus on items that help your family to be

 to selling to people all over the world!